 Other student study effort: Researching, planning and writing the project Rehearsing the presentation 52 Hrs.
 Total student study effort: 78 Hrs.
 Reading List and References 1.
 D. F. Beer, Ed., Writing and Speaking in the Techno guide, 2nd ed.
 Hoboken, NJ: Wiley, 2003. logy Professions: A practical 2.
 R. Johnson-Sheehan, Writing Proposals , 2nd ed.
-Ne 2008. w York: Pearson/Longman, 3.
-S. Kuiper, Contemporary Business Report Writing, 4 Western, 2009. hth ed.
-Mason, OH: South- 4.
-M. H. Markel, Practical Strategies for Technical Co Bedford/St. Martin's, 2016. mmunication.
-New York: 5.
-D. C. Reep, Technical Writing: Principles, strategies .
-Pearson/Longman, 2011. s, and readings, 8th ed.
+New York: Pearson/Longman, 2008.
+3. S. Kuiper and D. Clippinger, Contemporary Busines South-Western, 2013.
+S. Kuiper and D. Clippinger, Contemporary Business Reports , 5th ed.
+Mason, OH: South-Western, 2013.
+4. M. H. Markel, Practical Strategies for Technical Co York: Bedford/St. Martin's, 2016. mmunication, 2nd ed.
+New 5.
+D. C. Reep, Technical Writing: Principles, strategies Pearson/Longman, 2011. s, and readings, 8th ed.
 Boston: 6.
 E. D. Zanders and L. Macleod, Presentation Skills fo 2nd ed.
 Cambridge: Cambridge University Press, 20

-Subject Code ENG3004

-Subject Title Society and the Engineer

-Credit Value 3

-Level 3

-Pre-requisite/Co-requisite/Exclusion Nil

-Objectives This subject is designed for engineering students as a complementary subject on the role of the professional engineer in practice and their responsibilities toward the profession, colleagues, employers, clients, and the public.
-The objectives of the subject are to enable students to appreciate the historical context of modern technology and the nature of the process whereby technology develops and the relationship between technology and the environment, as well as the implied social costs and benefits; understand the social, political, legal, and economic responsibilities and accountability of the engineering profession and the organizational activities of professional engineering institutions; be aware of the short-term and long-term effects related to safety and health, and the environmental impacts of technology; observe professional conduct, as well as the legal and other applicable

-constraints, related to various engineering issues; anddevelop a strong vision to optimize their contribution to sustainable development.

-Intended Learning Outcomes Upon completion of the subject, students will be able to a. identify and evaluate the effects of technology as it applies to the social, cultural, economic, legal, health, safety, and environmental dimensions of society; b. explain the importance of local and international professional training, professional conduct and ethics, and responsibilities in various engineering disciplines, particularly the Washington Accord; c. evaluate and estimate, in a team setting, the impact of contemporary issues, planned projects, and unforeseen technological advances related to engineers; effectively communicate and present the findings to laymen and peers.
+Subject Code ENG3004 Subject Title Society and the Engineer Credit Value 3 Level 3 Pre-requisite/Co-requisite/Exclusion Nil Objectives This subject is designed for engineering students as a complementary subject on the role of the professional engineer in practice and their responsibilities toward the profession, colleagues, employers, clients, and the public.
+The objectives of the subject are to enable students to 1. appreciate the historical context of modern technology and the nature of the process whereby technology develops and the relationship between technology and the environment, as well as the implied social costs and benefits; 2. understand the social, political, legal, and economic responsibilities and accountability of the engineering profession and the organizational activities of professional engineering institutions; 3. be aware of the short-term and long-term effects related to safety and health, and the environmental impacts of technology; 4. observe professional conduct, as well as the legal and other applicable constraints, related to various engineering issues; and 5. develop a strong vision to optimize their contribution to sustainable development.
+Intended Learning Upon completion of the subject, students will be able to Outcomes a. identify and evaluate the effects of technology as it applies to the social, cultural, economic, legal, health, safety, and environmental dimensions of society; b. explain the importance of local and international professional training, professional conduct and ethics, and responsibilities in various engineering disciplines, particularly the Washington Accord; c. evaluate and estimate, in a team setting, the impact of contemporary issues, planned projects, and unforeseen technological advances related to engineers; effectively communicate and present the findings to laymen and peers.
 Subject Synopsis/ Indicative Syllabus Impact of Technology on Society Historical cases and trends of technological innovation explored through their impact on social and cultural developments of civilization and their commonalities.
 2. Environmental Protection and Related Issues